-In partnership with Covenant House Alaska and Bethel Community Services, Donlin Gold is working on an action plan to address the chronic and ongoing youth food security issues within the Y-K region.
-To date, the three entities have successfully leased space from Bethel Winter House with the goal of developing a housing and service hub for 18 to 24 year-olds.
+In partnership with Covenant House Alaska and Bethel Community Services, Donlin Gold has been working on an action plan to address the chronic youth shelter and food security issues in the Y-K region.
+Since the start of the year, space was successfully leased from Bethel Winter House where they recently held their grand opening to provide young adults aged 18 to 24 with shelter and food.